This is the 16th year with Gardener Cary George in charge of the Garden.

 On June 12th, the Minneapolis Park and Recreation Board passed a resolution to formally recognize and thank the Friends for their half-century of support of the Eloise Butler Wildflower Garden.
 You can read the entire proclamation in the Summer 2002 issue of The Fringed Gentian™ or HERE.

-In the Friends Newsletter, The Fringed Gentian™, volunteer and Board member Launa Ellison writes about the many benefits of children visiting the Garden in an article titled “It’s About the Children.”
-Gardener Cary George writes about “The Pea Family Thrives in Hot Prairie Sun”, an article you can read in our archive.
+In the Friends Newsletter, volunteer and Board member Launa Ellison writes about the many benefits of children visiting the Garden in an article titled “It’s About the Children.”
+Gardener Cary George writes about “The Pea Family Thrives in Hot Prairie Sun,” an article you can read in our archive.
 The book - Weeds of the Northern U.S. & Canada is reviewed; “Meet the Volunteers” spotlights Debbie Norgaard and Joe Schwartz.
 Garden Naturalists provide excerpts from their log - summer highlights.

-Connie Pepin writes “Mosquito Memories”, a tale of Theodore Wirth’s 1933 Garden visits for the memorials to Eloise Butler and his encounter with the swarms of mosquitos the frequently encountered in the Garden.
+Connie Pepin writes “Mosquito Memories,” a tale of Theodore Wirth’s 1933 Garden visit for the memorial to Eloise Butler and his encounter with the swarms of mosquitos in the Garden.
 Martha Crone’s reply to him is classic Crone: “I wish to offer my apologies for the ill manners of my mosquitoes, they are rather difficult to train as each one lives only a short time.”
-Parks Superintendent Charles Dowll’s concerns about the use of DDT by the Park Board is also reported in this article also.
+Former Parks Superintendent Charles Doell’s concerns about the use of DDT by the Park Board is also reported in this article also.
 The entire issue is accessed via the file link below.

 There was a two week power outage in the Garden due to a lightning strike on a nearby power transformer.
 There were significant storms during a very wet June, July and August.

 The main Garden project for the Friends this year was fencing.
-By the end of the year the Friends had collected $2,566 toward the cost of the new wrought iron fence at the Garden’s back entrance.
+By the end of the year the Friends had collected $2,566 toward the cost of the new wrought iron fence at the Garden’s back entrance - well short of the estimated $16,000 cost.
 Construction would eventually take place in 2005.